Serapieum-of-alex/pyramids/docs/dataset.rst

 Parameters
 """"""""""
     resampling_method : str, optional
-        The resampling method used to create the overviews, by default "nearest" possible values are:
+        The resampling method used to create the overviews, by default "nearest".

+        possible values are:
             "NEAREST", "CUBIC", "AVERAGE", "GAUSS", "CUBICSPLINE", "LANCZOS", "MODE", "AVERAGE_MAGPHASE", "RMS", "BILINEAR".